markdryan/subtilis/docs/Subtilis.md

 cleanup code and for handling errors, there are better ways to do these sort of things today, e.g, ON ERROR.

+#### The '*' method of executing OS commands

+This can't be done in Subtilis as it relies on newlines being part of the grammar which they're not.
+OSCLI is implemented however.

 ### Subtilis permits lower case keywords

 Keywords can be either upper or lower case in Subtilis.
 Mixed case identifiers